America boasts some of the best outdoor spaces for hiking in the world and we share our Top Seven States for it in this article!

 Colorado

 Without growing up as a child that visited Colorado every summer and hiked my face off in Rocky Mountain National Park I’m not sure if I would be the hiking junkie that I am today.
 Nostalgia aside, it still boasts some of the best hiking terrains in the country.
-Towns like Durango and Boulder have outstanding “city hiking” options while Rocky Mountain National Park has hundreds of miles of trails and the 58 “14’ers” (mountains at over 14,000 feet) is the most of ANY STATE in the US.
-From the Manitou Incline in Manitou Springs to the must-see to believe Sand Dunes in Alamosa the state has a little something for everyone.
+Towns like Durango and Boulder have outstanding “city hiking” options.
+While Rocky Mountain National Park has hundreds of miles of trails.
+The 58 “14’ers” (mountains at over 14,000 feet) is the most of ANY STATE in the US.
+From the Manitou Incline in Manitou Springs to the Sand Dunes in Alamosa Colorado has something for everyone.
 And the winter snowshoe options make hiking a year-round activity in this state!

 Arizona

-We just spent a month living outside of Sedona and the Clarkdale/Flagstaff/Sedona/Cottonwood quadrant will have your hiking, and wine interests if important to you, covered for months on end!
+We lived outside of Sedona and the Clarkdale/Flagstaff/Sedona/Cottonwood quadrant will have your hiking covered for months on end!
 The one of a kind Rim to Rim in the Grand Canyon and the highpoint of Arizona (Humphrey’s Peak) will reward you with extra credit if you summit for your hiking course from Happy People Hike and myself!

 Maine